 Definition of Humility in the Bible

-If we are going to talk about stories of humility in the Bible, we should start with a solid definition of Biblical humility.
+If we are going to talk about being humble, we should start with a solid definition of Biblical humility.
 What is humility?
-According to Merriam Webster’s dictionary, the definition of humility:
+According to Merriam-Webster’s dictionary, humility means:

 - freedom from pride or arrogance